quaderno/quaderno-woocommerce/readme.txt

 4. Example of a receipt

 == Changelog ==

+= 1.21.8 – June 12, 2020 =
+* New: Support WooCommerce 4.2
+* New: Support multiple stores with the same order numbers

 = 1.21.7 – April 2, 2020 =
 * New: Support WordPress 5.4